 Convenience outlets in the home supply 120 volts with a maximum amperage of 15 or 20 amps.
 Some appliance outlets for electric ranges or electric dryers supply 240 volts at 30, 40 or even 50 amperes.

-The practice of powering a home with a portable generator during a power outage by connecting it to an appliance or convenience outlet is called backfeeding.
+Backfeeding is the practice of powering a home with a portable generator during a power outage by connecting it to an appliance or convenience outlet.

 Backfeeding a house, an apartment, or business is a dangerous practice and illegal in most jurisdictions.
 The same applies to businesses and apartments.

 People who backfeed their houses connect the generator to an outlet with a homemade cord fitted with two male plugs.
 With a Generator Backfeed Cord, sometimes called a suicide cord, electrical power enters the main panel through the outlet’s branch circuit breaker.
 The panel distributes the power to the rest of the house through the other branch circuit breakers.
-It also feeds power out through the main breaker to the transformer, which then converts it back to thousand of volts and attempts to energize all neighborhood utility lines.
+It also feeds power out through the main breaker to the transformer, which then converts it back to thousands of volts and attempts to energize all neighborhood utility lines.

 Energizing the utility lines in this fashion is dangerous and illegal.
 Workers attempting to restore power to the neighborhood may unexpectedly encounter high voltage on the utility lines and suffer a fatal shock.

-If the main breaker is turned off, it alleviates the hazard, but that requires remembering to shut the breaker off, and relies solely on the user to do so.
-There is no guarantee that someone else will not turn the main breaker back on and suddenly energize the neighborhood wires.
+Turning off the main breaker alleviates the hazard, but doing so relies on someone to shut the main breaker off.
+There is no guarantee that someone else will not turn the main breaker back on and energize the neighborhood wires.
 This arrangement provides no safeguards against accidentally energizing the utility lines or introducing a electrocution hazard in the home.